pmahnke/mahnke-cocktails/recipe/absinthe_old_fashioned.md

 - Pour: Julep Strain
 - Glassware: Low Ball
 - Garnish: None
-- Special Prep: Float the Ppeychaud's on the top of the cocktail.
+- Special Prep: Float the Peychaud's on the top of the cocktail.